gxthickitty/ContributionPainter/README.md

 ---

 ## License

-You're welcome to improve this project as you see fit, however, please mention me in the credits for inspiration / code base. <3
+As long as you credit me within inspiration/code-base credits, you're welcome to improve and add features as you see fit.

----
+What I do not wish to see is this code to be in any way paid-walled by malicious actors.

-With this setup, you can start designing and publishing GitHub contribution art without dealing with fragmented scripts or manual commit creation.
+IT IS MEANT TO BE FREE FOR USE.